 - Make a goal: Tell your Trailmen how many boxes you’d love to sell, and how much money that will raise for your troop.
 Consider making a minimum goal per trailman/family, since that can help give parents an idea of how their boy(s) can help meet the troop goal.
-It sometimes helps to have a specific purpose for the funds that you will raise. i.e. “These funds will pay for our campout in 2 months!”
+10 boxes per Trailman is VERY reasonable, and most people could reach that target with 2-4hrs of effort.
+It sometimes helps to have a specific purpose for the funds that you will raise. i.e. “These funds will pay for all our campsite fees this year!”

 - Order A Few Extras: This is optional of course, but you may decide to do this fundraiser again in the future, and you may want to consider ordering a box or two at cost during this round of CFAC for your Trailmen to use as samples during future events.

 - Involve your Kids: I’m going to be blunt here and tell you that it is MUCH harder to resist a kid who is selling items for a cause! 😉 Help them practice a short “sales pitch” to present the cards; you may be surprised at how successful they are and how this experience builds their confidence.
 That has definitely been the case with my son, and even at just 8yo, he made all of the sales for his troop’s fundraiser completely on his own.
 If you want to see the short video of him that we made for posting online, I am happy to share.